Adrenal Cancer: Overview

 What are treatment side effects?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
-This causes side effects such as hair loss, mouth sores, and vomiting.
-Talk with your healthcare provider about side effects you might have and ways to manage them.
+Cancer treatments, like radiation and chemotherapy, can damage normal cells.
+This can cause side effects such as hair loss, mouth sores, and vomiting.
+Talk with your healthcare provider about side effects you might be linked to your treatment.
+There are often ways to manage them.
 There may be things you can do and medicines you can take to help prevent or control side effects.